nikitabansal711/mckinley_django_assignment/readme.md.txt

 - Migrate and run the server

+-python manage.py makemigrations
 -python manage.py migrate
--python manage.py makemigrations
 -python manage.py runserver

 screen shots of all the working apis:

-are also attached in werd document (screenshots)
+are also attached in word document (screenshots)